reza-mirjahanian/learn-blockchain-development/General/dictionary.md

 ### blockchain
 A blockchain is a public database that is updated and shared across many computers in a network.
+The sequence of all blocks that have been committed to the Ethereum network in the history of the network.
+So-named because each block contains a reference to the previous block, which helps us maintain an ordering over all blocks (and thus over the precise history)

 ### Chain
 "Chain" refers to the fact that each block cryptographically references its parent.
 In other words, blocks get chained together.
 The data in a block cannot change without changing all subsequent blocks, which would require the consensus of the entire network.